Top 15 Angular Interview Questions and Answers for 2022

 Que.2 What are the advantages of using Angular?

-Ans.2 An extraordinary windfalls of utilizing Angular framework are listed below:
+Ans.2 An extraordinary windfalls of utilizing the Angular framework are listed below:

 - It supports two-way data-binding